 Students also learn a variety of practices.
 Some are:

 In 2017, Hofmann and Gomez also studied MBIs for anxiety and depression.
 They asserted that MBIs have “consistently outperform [ed] non-evidenced-based treatments and active control conditions.”
 Their examples of these are health education, relaxation training, and psychotherapy.

 Researching the effectiveness of MBIs is not without its challenges.
 Some common problems are that some studies do not include a control group or have too few participants.
-They also sometimes lack diversity, as was the case in the Galla et al. (2015) study.
+They also sometimes lack diversity, as was the case in the Galla and colleagues’ (2015) study.
 Even so, the most reliable research supporting MBIs comes from studies involving MBSR or MBCT (Hofmann & Gomez, 2017).

 6 Mindfulness Therapy Techniques

 During mindfulness meditation, an expert practitioner guides a person or persons to focus on the present moment.
 This is not always an easy task.
 Often, our mind wanders.
 To combat this, the practitioner instructs participants to accept the wandering mind without judgment.
 She also might tell the person to notice where their mind went before reeling it back to the present.

 If practicing alone, you might consider using some timer.
 Meditation need not be lengthy.
 If you are a beginner, strive for one minute.
 This idea of starting small, supported by research done by Fogg (2019), helps reduce barriers to beginning a new habit.

 Body scanning and walking also are options or alternatives to more traditional forms of meditation.
 Thich Nhat Hanh explains the goal of walking meditation is to be the “happiest person in the world.”
 If you can do this, you are successful.
 There is no destination in mind.
 “Walking is an end in itself.”